YCL92/TMD-LDCT/README.md

 python s1-train-mpdnet.py
 ```

 On our computer, the training takes a few days to complete.
-We notice some bugs when setting `num_workers > 1` on another machine with a different hardware setup, you may modify this parameter if it works.
+We notice some bugs when setting `num_workers > 1` on another machine with a different hardware setup, you may modify as needed.